danthegoodman1/cloudComputingCourse/README.md

 Make a pull request!

-Make sure the `README.md` file is in a similar format to the ones you see in the first 0-12 modules
+Make sure the `README.md` file is in a similar format to the ones you see in the existing modules.